Mike Fisher (soccer)

-Michael "Mike" J. Fisher (born May 28, 1975 in Naperville, Illinois) is an American radiologist and former college soccer midfielder.
-Fisher is best known for forgoing a professional soccer career, and went to pusure a medical career.
+Michael "Mike" J. Fisher (born May 28, 1975, in Naperville, Illinois) is an American radiologist and former college soccer midfielder.
+Fisher is best known for forgoing a professional soccer career, and went to pursue a medical career.

 A four-year letterwinner for the Virginia Cavaliers men's soccer program, Fisher earned numerous accolades, including 56 goals.
 Fisher also won the Hermann Trophy, an annual award for the top college soccer player in the United States, twice, being one of only four players to ever earn an achievement.

 Early life and education

 Fisher grew up in Batavia, Illinois where he attended Batavia High School from 1989 to 1993.
 Fisher excelled both on the soccer field and in the classroom.
 In 1993, he graduated as class valedictorian and as the Gatorade National High School Player of the Year.
 At the time he graduated, Fisher ranked 5th on the Illinois State High School career scoring list with 140 career goals.
 Aside from playing soccer, Fisher also developed an interest in medicine while in high school.